 Another factor facilitating the continued value of industrial real estate is inflation.
 It might seem like a contradiction, but it’s actually quite simple: with construction material costs skyrocketing, existing industrial property values are more valuable assets than in the past.
 It’s much easier, and more cost-effective, for a growing company to expand into an existing industrial facility, whether they lease or buy, than it is to begin a construction project for a new facility and deal with soaring costs of steel and lumber, coupled with timeline complications that ripple from disrupted supply chains.

 Retail is where CRE experts start to be a bit wishy-washy on their predictions.
 It’s no secret that COVID damaged the retail real estate market, between lockdowns and social distancing measures that retail spaces just weren’t designed for.
-To combat this shrinkage in retail space value, mixed-use zoning has become more prevalent.
+The pandemic hit offices similarly, leading to the nearly 20% vacancy rate we’re seeing nationally for leased office spaces.
+To combat these shrinkages in office and retail space value, mixed-use zoning has become more prevalent.

 The great thing about mixed-use zoning is it allows investors to change existing commercial spaces.
 Empty office buildings can be converted to medical facilities, hotels can be converted to apartment buildings.
 Zoning flexibility means a more resilient retail property market.